 You can withdraw your Request for Hearing at any time by sending a letter to the other party and the BSEA.

-You should carefully consider whether it is a good idea for the Student to attend a hearing.
-There is no childcare available at the BSEA.
-There are no separate, secure waiting rooms.
-Hearings typically last two to three full business days.
+Students have the right to be present for any or all of the Hearing on the merits.
+You should make this decision based upon what you believe is best for your child.
+Hearings typically last two to three full business days and whether they are going to be held virtually, in person, or in a hybrid manner will be determined by the Parties with the approval of the Hearing Officer prior to the Hearing.

 HOW TO FILE FOR A HEARING